cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 no argument.

 **To control the format of the result**, pass options to [`getValue()`](/docs/mathlive/#(%22mathfield-element%22%3Amodule).(MathfieldElement%3Aclass).(getValue%3Ainstance)).
-For example to get the content as a MathJSON expression, use `getValue('math-json')`.
+For example to get the content as a MathJSON expression, use `mf.getValue('math-json')`.

 **Try:** [Other formats](/docs/mathlive/#(%22mathfield%22%3Amodule).(OutputFormat%3Atype)) are available: change `"math-json"` to `"spoken-text"`.{.notice--info}